When you’re looking for a mortgage loan, credit union vs. bank is a key question. Each option comes with pros and cons.

 Benefits of Getting a Credit Union Mortgage

 Are credit unions good for mortgages?
 In many ways they are.
-While a bank has stockholders, a credit union consists of members (account holders) who more or less serve in this role.
-A bank must satisfy its investors by making a profit; credit unions don’t, so they can return those dollars to members through more attractive interest rates, lower fees, and more.
+While a bank has stockholders, a credit union consists of members (account holders) who more or less serve in this same role.
+A bank must satisfy its investors by making a profit; credit unions don’t have that obligation, so they can return those dollars to members through more attractive interest rates, lower fees, and more.

 Looser Approval Criteria

 In general, credit unions may approve more loans in the lower- to middle-income range for their members.
-Plus, when credit scores are less than ideal, a credit union loan is sometimes the better choice.
+And if your credit scores are less than ideal, a credit union loan is sometimes the better choice.

 Lower Interest Rates